 While it can be difficult to switch from whatever language you’re used to speaking together, it can be done!
-Just try and speak 10 minutes of English together a day, write all your texts in English, or dedicate certain times/situation to English and see how quickly you can make progress.
+Just try to speak 10 minutes of English together a day, write all your texts in English, or dedicate (set aside, use) certain times/situations to English and see how quickly you can make progress.

 Listen to Music in English